stseelig/libttaR/README.md

 I have only tested on Linux.

 ### Processors
+2's complement integers are assumed.

-The codec greatly benefits from 256-bit (specifically 8*i32) wide SIMD, and clang does a fairly good job targeting it.
+The codec may benefit from 256-bit SIMD.

 While developing, I mostly tested on:
 \